You’re prepared to write your essay once you’ve completed these steps:

-The aim of the introduction is to provide your readers with a clear understanding of what your essay is going to include.
+The aim of the introduction is to provide your readers overseas boarding schools with a clear understanding of what your essay is going to include.
 It should give background information regarding the specific issue or problem you’re dealing with, and be clear in describing your answer.
 According to your professor or institution, ‘your response could be referred to as your argument, your position or thesis or primary argument.
 Whichever term you choose in this context, it’s basically your answer to the essay’s question, which is based on the studies you’ve done or the books you’ve studied.

 A piece of writing is not a mystery novel that keeps readers guessing; it should not be slow in revealing the arguments before the audience.
 Instead, the arguments and arguments supporting it are generally presented at the beginning of the essay.